He sings. He dances. He doesn’t smoke.

 TCC: Was she a dancer before the show?

-MB: No. She did a little bit of cheerleading before but she wasn’t, by any means, a professional dancer - like Corbin.
+MB: No. She did a little bit of cheerleading before but she wasn’t, by any means, a professional dancer- like Corbin.
 Corbin had a lot of experience.

 TCC: Do you think that it is fair to bring in celebrities that have had previous dance training?

 MB: Absolutely.
 I always bring this up in debate.
 There is no rule.
 It is not Dancing With the Inexperienced Stars, it is Dancing With the Stars and it is virtually impossible to find 12 people in the entertainment industry that don’t have dance experience.
-If you’re an actor, singer, or performer it is more than likely that you have done a little bit of dancing - if it is for a role or growing up doing theater.
+You know, if you’re an actor, singer, or performer it is more than likely that you have done a little bit of dancing- if it is for a role or growing up doing theater.
 I think this has turned into a stereotype where the show is about dancing with people who have no experience dancing.
 That’s not in the rulebook.
 That has never been in the rulebook.
 Of course it can seem unfair but blah, blah, blah, but you’ve seen some of the best dancers, AKA Christina Millian and Sabrina Bryan, you’ve seen loads of great dancers go out early.
 At the end of the day, if you have dance experience it really doesn’t come into factor.
 I’ve seen so many great people go out first.
 It is all about how you work with your partner and if you have a fan base as well.

 TCC: Who do you think has had the most growth when dancing?